beached/daw_json_link/readme.md

-# daw_json_link v3
+# JSON Link v3

+## Note: this requires C++20 which isn't released yet and is still early testing.

 For now v3 is focussed on deserialization.
 This can be accomplished by writing a function called describe_json_class with a single arugment that is your type.
 The library is only concerned with it's return value.
-Also, needs C++ 20.
 For example:

 ```C++
 #include <daw/json/daw_json_link_v3.h>